 Residents of the Isle of Man, Jersey, Guernsey and the Channel Islands are able to vote from the age of 16.

 A small number of people are not eligible to vote in UK elections.
 These include convicted prisoners serving their sentence and anyone convicted of corrupt practices in an election over the previous five years.
-Members of the House of Lords are not eligible to vote in a UK general election, but they can vote in local and European elections and in elections for the Welsh or Northern Ireland Assembly, or the Scottish Parliament.
+Members of the House of Lords are not eligible to vote in a UK general election, but they can vote in local elections and in elections for the Welsh or Northern Ireland Assembly, or the Scottish Parliament.

 You can register to vote in a number of ways: